jcgonzalezasj/jcgonzalezasj/README.md

 ## About Me

-* Currently working on: improving my skills building web apps using Angular and React
+* Currently working on: improving my skills building web apps using Angular, TypeScript, React and Three.js
-* What I want to learn next: Node.js and Three.js
+* What I want to learn next: Node.js
 * Pronouns: he/him

 ## Tech that I like to use